threenary/ipages/README.md

 ## Freedom to Extend
 Feel free to come up with more ideas on how to improve the service from technical or business perspective, if there is still time left.

-## Submit Your Work
-Please create a zip file of your solution and send it back to [Serena](mailto:s.tansil@epages.com).
-We will look at it and further discuss your solution together.

 # Resolution Notes